Vipxpert/WayText/README.md

 ![Screenshot 2023-10-17 231817](https://github.com/Vipxpert/CopyTool/assets/68524186/63479662-9703-414a-8bf3-21b91fb04189)

-CopyTool is an app that allows you to oranize data that you need to copy paste frequently as a routine by simply editting txt files
+CopyTool is an app that allows you to oranize data that you need to copy paste frequently as a routine by simply editting txt files on Windows
 It can be helpful for storing information that you can't remember or type out easily.
-For etc emoji, regex, phone number,...
+For etc emoji, kaomoji, regex, phone number,...

 Run CopyTool.exe to run shortcuts override.
 CopyToolGui.exe is the app UI